-1.4.5 Fifth test-run

-To confirm our assumption that a lower alpha did better the model, we did a fifth test-run with an alpha of 0.001, 6000 episodes and a maximum goal of 512 tiles.
+To confirm our assumption that a lower alpha improves the model, we did a fifth test-run with an alpha of 0.001, 6000 episodes and a maximum goal of 512 tiles.
 Our assumption was validated again.
-The reward statistic shows a steeper line, than in the fourth test-run.
+The reward statistic shows a steeper line, than in the fourth test-run as well as an increase of the intersect.
 Therefore, the positive correlation between the batch and reward per batch is higher.
-A possible explanation for the better performance with a lower alpha is overfitting.
+A possible explanation for the better performance with a lower alpha may be the very vast state space, such that opinions, or in this case neural net approximators, should only be adapted slowly.